filswan/go-swan-provider/README.md

 - **miner_fid:** Your filecoin Miner ID
 - **import_interval:** 600 seconds or 10 minutes.
 Importing interval between each deal.
 - **scan_interval:** 600 seconds or 10 minutes.
 Time interval to scan all the ongoing deals and update status on Swan platform.
 - **api_key:** Your api key.
-Acquire from Filswan -> "My Profile"->"Developer Settings".
+Acquire from https://www.filswan.com/ -> "My Profile"->"Developer Settings".
 You can also check the Guide.
 - **access_token:** Your access token.
-Acquire from Filswan -> "My Profile"->"Developer Settings".
+Acquire from https://www.filswan.com/ -> "My Profile"->"Developer Settings".
 You can also check the Guide.
 - **api_heartbeat_interval:** 300 seconds or 5 minutes.
 Time interval to send heartbeat.

 ##### [bid]